minsooerickim/sup/README.md

             #
         #
         ```
       - the above code snippet will enter the while loop (chillin) if i < 10.
-If i == 4, then i will be incremented and continued (continue).
+If i == 4, then i will be incremented and continued (yessir).
 Next, if i == 5, then we break from the loop (stop).
 - If-then-else statements
   - SUP-L uses the keywords `sup`, `vibin`, `wbu` in place of `if`, `then`, `else` respectively.
   - `sup`